Skip to main content

 You just need to make sure to use another, unused, port.

-Consider the Shiring project docker-compose.yml file
+Consider the Shiring project composer.yaml file

 name: shiring